 Accessing the author and publish tiers always happens via a load balancer.
 This is always up-to-date with the active nodes in each of the tiers.

-For the publish tier, a Continuous Delivery Network (CDN) Service is also available as the first entry point.
+For the publish tier and the preview tier, a Continuous Delivery Network (CDN) Service is also available as the first entry point.

 For demonstration instances of AEM as a Cloud Service the architecture is simplified to a single author node.
 Therefore it does not present all the characteristics of standard development, stage or production environment.
 This also means that there can be some downtime and there is not support for backup/restore operations.